AI4Bharat/indicnlp.ai4bharat.org/content/pages/indic-bart.md

 ### Model Repository

 You can download the model and find instructions for model finetuning and decoding in this [IndicBART github repo](https://github.com/AI4Bharat/indic-bart).
+Alternatively, you may <a href="https://huggingface.co/ai4bharat/IndicBART">download</a> it from the HuggingFace hub and use it in your own fine-tuning scripts.

 ### Contributors